 Healthcare Provider Certification.

-If you are a healthcare provider, you must enroll and take the Healthcare Provider AED/CPR Training, not the Lay Responder AED/CPR Training.
+If you are a healthcare provider, you must take the Healthcare Provider AED/CPR Training, not the Lay Responder AED/CPR Training.

-If your institute, organization or building would like to schedule a Lay Responder CPR/AED Training at your location, contact the AED Program Manager in the Community Health Branch, DOHS, ORS at (301) 496-2960 or via
+If your institute, organization or building would like to schedule a Lay Responder CPR/AED Training at your location, contact the AED Program Manager at (301) 496-2960 or via

-Individuals interested in being certified for Lay Responder CPR/AED Training may register
+If you are interested in being certified for Lay Responder CPR/AED Training, register

 back to the top